b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/frontmatter/invocation/invocation_v1_14072025.md

 # Invocation (as Internal Libation) #

 Whilst a youth, emerging into manhood within a mandir's Brahmachari ashrama and attending university, I read '[The Bacchae](https://en.wikipedia.org/wiki/The_Bacchae)' and exposure to [Dionysus](https://en.wikipedia.org/wiki/Dionysus), was a revelation.
-I had of course read of many of the Greek Myths long prior, including Dionysus, after my formative Egyptian Period and erapture with [Bastet](https://en.wikipedia.org/wiki/Bastet) and viewed Classically-themed artworks with intent from circa 13 year old, but it was this dramatic work and the critical readings I read, specifically [Dodds](https://en.wikipedia.org/wiki/E._R._Dodds) (1951), to inform my understanding and writing on the subject, was a transformative and palpable rite-of-passage.
+I had of course read of many of the Greek Myths long prior, including Dionysus, after my formative Egyptian Period and erapture with [Bastet](https://en.wikipedia.org/wiki/Bastet) and viewed Classically-themed artworks with intent from circa 13 year old, but it was this dramatic work and the critical readings I read, specifically [Dodds](https://en.wikipedia.org/wiki/E._R._Dodds) (1951) and [Graves](https://en.wikipedia.org/wiki/Robert_Graves) (1955), to inform my understanding and writing on the subject, was a transformative and palpable rite-of-passage.
 I had read brief curated extracts of Dodds (1951) a few years prior, provided by my secondary school English Literature teacher, to inform the literary critique of a poem, who was a truly exceptional and passionate teacher and I am ashamed, I do not remember her name.
 She was the one who taught me about Kore/Persephone and instilled a love for [Plath](https://en.wikipedia.org/wiki/Sylvia_Plath).

 Please write on Dionysus and culinary and experiential ecstacy.
 You know how I like the linguistics.
 Focus on theurgy, hierophany and the Gustatory of Ecstacy.